mardraze/brackets-international-keyboards/README.md

 Brackets extension: International keyboards
 ================================

 This extension fixes bugs with international letters.
+If AltGr id down then every shortcuts are disabled